Ashburry-trio/Ircproxy/README.md

 pyenv install $(pyenv install --list | grep -E "^\s*3\.[0-9]+\.[0-9]+$" | tail -1) && \
 pyenv global $(pyenv install --list | grep -E "^\s*3\.[0-9]+\.[0-9]+$" | tail -1)

--    If you get an error with the code above then ask chatgpt *"How do I install the latest version of Python along side my Linux systems default Python installation"*
+-    If you get an error with the code above then ask chatgpt **"How do I install the latest version of Python along side my Linux system's default Python installation"**

 If you are using Linux then you need to install manually; this is done with: